llpeterson/direct/ethernet.md

 0, 51.2, 102.4, or 153.6 $$\mu$$s (selected randomly) before trying
 again; this is k $$\times$$ 51.2 for k=0..3.
 After the third collision, it waits k$$\times$$51.2 for k=0.2$$^3$$-1, again selected at random.
-In general, the algorithm randomly selects a $$k$$ between 0 and 2$$^n$$-1 and waits k$$\times$$51.2$$\mu$$s, where $$n$$ is the number of collisions experienced so far.
+In general, the algorithm randomly selects a k between 0 and 2$$^n$$-1 and waits k$$\times$$51.2$$\mu$$s, where $$n$$ is the number of collisions experienced so far.
 The adaptor gives up after a given number of tries and reports a transmit error to the